HoloLens, Microsoft, VR and Apple

 I’m really looking forward to an event at tretton17 next week, where Jimmy Engström will demonstrate the awesome Microsoft Hololens.

-I haven’t had the opportunity to try the HoloLens yet, but I think it looks really promising.
-Even if many of the videos I’ve seen have been conceptual future visions of what may come out, it’s an appealing vision.
+I haven’t had the opportunity to try it yet, but think it looks really promising.
+Even if many of the videos are conceptual future visions of what may come out, it’s an appealing vision.

 Alex Kipman’s TED Talk Demo

-In this TED, Alex Kipman demonstrates the huge potential with the HoloLens.
+In this TED talk, Alex Kipman demonstrates the huge potential with the HoloLens.

-Second, I love that a video camera can wear a second HoloLens and see what the person wearing the headset sees.
-I first saw this at a Microsoft conference, where a camera recorded a person looking at a table, when suddenly a Minecraft world slides up from the table and appears to be standing on the table.
-This makes it so much easier to relate to the technology, and fun to watch how amazing environments are being displayed to the user.
+Second, I love that a video camera can wear a second HoloLens and see what the person sees.
+I first saw this at a Microsoft conference, where a camera recorded a person looking at a table, when suddenly a Minecraft world slides up from the table.
+This makes it a lot easier to relate, and fun to watch how amazing environments are displayed to the user.

 Third, I first thought that Alex had a black tattoo on one of his finger, but it turned out to be a device that lets you “feel” the virtual world.
 You could see the device being placed over his palm, when he opened his hands.
-I don’t know how well this technology works, but making haptic feedback easily available in VR without requiring that you actively hold a device (like the PS Move) seems amazing.
+I don’t know how well this works, but adding haptic feedback without requiring that you actively hold a device (like PS Move) seems amazing.

-Finally, Alex brings a friend on stage - a friend that is a couple of blocks away, recorded by a 3D camera while wearing a HoloLens of his own.
+Finally, Alex grought a friend on stage - a friend from a few of blocks away, recorded by a 3D camera while wearing a HoloLens of his own.
 They talk and the guy is interviewed and it all is sooo natural, until you watch the stage and find it empty.
-Sure, the technology is not 100% - with some blur and inaccurate rendering, but it’s soooo cool when you think of where this technolgy will be in 10 years.
+Sure, the technology is not 100% - with some blur and inaccurate rendering, but it’s soooo cool to think where this will be in 10 years.

 To sum up this video, these are the key takeaways: